Max-Sum/mergerfs-tools/README.md

 Duplicates files & directories across branches in a pool.
 The file selected for duplication is picked by the `dup` option.
 Files will be copied to drives with the most free space.
 Deleted from others if `prune` is enabled.

 See usage for more.
 Run as `root`.
-Requires `rsync` to be installed.
+Requires `advcp` to be installed.

 ```
 usage: mergerfs.dup [<options>] <dir>